emkeidi/emkeidi.github.io/posts/two-hour-minimum.md

 ## Future Goal: Decoupling from the Clock

-We've spent a while discussing why freelancers should be charging a minimum of _at least_ two hours for their skills.
+We've spent a while discussing why you should be charging a minimum of _at least_ two hours for your high-quality gig work.

 Once this is achieved, I think the next step is to start thinking about how to become free from the clock.
 This means thinking about day rates, project rates, and retainers.
 These are the keys to shifting your career, allowing you to expand your focus while charging higher rates.